- Corporate Law

 Dividing the family home after a divorce

-The family home is an asset and becomes part of the financial settlement.
+The family home is an asset and becomes part of the financial settlement when establishing properties and divorce.
 There are several ways you could choose to deal with dividing it including:

 - One partner buys the other’s share in the property